TrDA-hab/Projects/Stepper motor/README.md

 - Using "Shutters mode" you can also simply control the:
   - DC motors(!) using this instruction. https://github.com/arendst/Tasmota/discussions/10387
   - servo motors using this instruction. https://github.com/arendst/Tasmota/discussions/10443
-- To work with stepper motors you need to use Shutters mode:
+- To work with stepper motors you need to use "Shutters mode":
   - [More information about Shutters mode.](https://tasmota.github.io/docs/Blinds-and-Shutters)
   - [More information on commands for Shutters mode.](https://tasmota.github.io/docs/Commands/#shutters)
 - Now it is highly recommended to use stepper motor driver TMC2208 instead of А4988/DRV8825 (!).